A proud member of

 Implement – What will our children learn?

 Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
 As confidence and skill grows, children record their work through pictures, captions and sentences.
-By Years 5 and 6 children are writing in paragraphs confidently applying key vocabulary, sentence structures and French grammar in their extended writing French is taught weekly throughout the school.
-We teach French in a logical sequenced order building on and revisiting high frequency language, teaching through topics that allow children to apply their knowledge of grammatical structures and key phrases.
+By Years 5 and 6 children are writing in paragraphs confidently applying key vocabulary, sentence structures and Spanish grammar in their extended writing Spanish is taught weekly throughout the school.
+We teach Spanish in a logical sequenced order building on and revisiting high frequency language, teaching through topics that allow children to apply their knowledge of grammatical structures and key phrases.
 In MFL lessons we constantly revisit language skills and build on and recap knowledge.

 Impact – How will it help our children?